 Nicholas joined Watsi on May 26th, 2014.
-Six years ago, Nicholas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Seven years ago, Nicholas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Nicholas' most recent donation supported Thavy, a 62-year-old grandmother from Cambodia, to fund nerve-repair surgery so she can use her left hand again.

 Nicholas has funded healthcare for 60 patients in 11 countries.